MOMA-CRC/ddanalyzor/README.md

 ## ddanalyzor parameters
 ### Input
 * cases.
 A list of numeric vectors of raw data for each well for a single channel.
-If named, these will be used in the results.
+If named, names will be annotated in the results.
 * positive_control.
 A list of raw data for the control well for a single channel.
 If multiple positive controls they should be combined into one vector.
 If a vector of length 1 is given this is used as a threshold in which case extremes, calibrate, beta, bandwidths and n are not used.
 * extremes.
 Vector of length 2 given the number of dominant negative and positive fluorescence populations expected.
 I.e. for an assay with a fluorescence profile of two negative populations and a single positive population one should set this to c(2,1).
 * calibrate [TRUE].
 If TRUE, data is linearly calibrated according to the positive control so that the median of the negative droplets is similar to the negative doplets of the positive control.
 * output [NULL].
 If NULL, results are returned as a data frame.
 Otherwise results are written to the file specified in output.
 * beta [0].
 Stringency parameter where 0 includes all data after threshold point.
 * alpha [0.05].
 Confidence interval alpha.
 * bandwidths [seq(1, 5000, 50)].
 Vector of bandwidths (fed to R's base::density) to search through from left to right to find extremes.
-The smallest bandwidth that results in the number of maxima satisfying the sum of the extremes argument is used.
+The smallest bandwidth that results in the number of maxima given in the extremes argument is used.
 * n [10000].
 The number of equally spaced points to used for kernel estimator.
 * seed [NULL].
 For reproducibility.